SteveMacenski/slam_toolbox-release/README.md

 The video below was collected at [Circuit Launch](https://www.circuitlaunch.com/) in Oakland, California.
 Thanks to [Silicon Valley Robotics](https://svrobo.org/) & Circuit Launch for being a testbed for some of this work.
 This data is currently available upon request, but its going to be included in a larger open-source dataset down the line.

 ![map_image](/images/circuit_launch.gif?raw=true "Map Image")

-An example simulated tutorial can be found at [navigation.ros.org](https://navigation.ros.org/tutorials/docs/navigation2_with_slam.html).
-A more basic tutorial can be found [here](http://wiki.ros.org/Robots/ARI/Tutorials/Navigation/Mapping).

 # Support and Contribution